takelley1/linux-notes/kubernetes.md

 - This means: block any pod that violates the baseline rules, log or warn about violations against the stricter restricted rules.

 ##### Pod Security Context (PSC)
-- Added to the manifest to control how a pod runs (e.g. non-root, read-only FS)
+- Configures how a Pod or its containers run (e.g., non-root, read-only FS, dropped capabilities).
+- Can be defined at two levels:
+  - Pod-level — applies defaults to all containers in the Pod.
+  - Container-level — overrides Pod-level settings for that container.
 ```yaml
 spec:
   securityContext: